 String_Equal_Sample_2.0

-However, to perform a case-insensitive comparison, we can use StringComparison.OrdinalIgnoreCase enumeration as an argument as follows.
+In order to perform a case-insensitive comparison, we must use StringComparison.OrdinalIgnoreCase enumeration as an argument as follows.

 Example 3: Case-insensitive comparison of string.Equals() method: